Dmitry Kopylov: Biography

-Dmitry Nikolayevich Kopylov was born on March 2, 1988, in the village of Krasnoye Pole, Chelyabinsk Oblast.
+Dmitry Nikolayevich Kopylov was born on 2 March 1988, in the village of Krasnoye Pole, Chelyabinsk Oblast.
 The only son of poor alcoholics, Kopylov's mother died from heart failure in the early 1990s, and not long after, Kopylov's father was reported for encouraging his son to drink alcohol.
 As a result, the young boy was taken away by social services and put in an orphanage.

 During his stay there, Kopylov became increasingly impulsive and violent, leading to him being repeatedly disciplined by staff for committing various crimes and gaining a reputation as a bully.
 According to his father, he would often bring kittens and hamsters from the local market, which he would then torture to death.

 Kopylov eventually dropped out of school after completing the fifth grade, but as he was fond of reading, he was considered one of the most erudite children in the orphanage.
 In the early 2000s, Dmitry's father recovered from his alcohol addiction and filed a court lawsuit to have his parental rights reinstated.
 The lawsuit proved successful, and Kopylov was allowed to move in with his father, who at the time lived in the Sosnovsky District.

 Murders

 The murders began in June 2004.
 As victims, Kopylov chose single women he spotted in deserted areas near forest parks, whom he then threatened at gunpoint and attacked with knives, stones, pieces of metal rods, pipes and animal bones.
 All of his victims were subjected to violent sexual acts, with one of them having a lit cigarette burned on her genitalia.

-Kopylov's first victim was a 40-year-old woman he confronted near some raildroad tracks, whom he hit on the head with a stone and then stabbed multiple times with a knife.
-After she died, he stole her jewelry and personal items.
+Kopylov's first victim was a 40-year-old woman he confronted near some railroad tracks, whom he hit on the head with a stone and then stabbed multiple times with a knife.
+After she died, he stole her jewellery and personal items.
 In January 2005, he struck a 40-year-old woman on the head, but she fiercely resisted him and began to shout, forcing Kopylov to simply steal her items and flee.
 This victim later provided a description of her attacker to the authorities.

 In May of that year, Kopylov attacked a 33-year-old woman in the woods, but despite his threats, the victim fiercely resisted him and managed to escape.
 The following month, Kopylov stabbed to death a 66-year-old pensioner, inflicting several stab wounds to her chest and head.
 In July, he killed a 20-year-old woman by beating her to death with rebar.

 A month later, Kopylov attacked a 76-year-old woman in the woods near a ski lodge in the Kurchatovsky District.
-He stabbed the woman 30 times, and after she died, he stole her jewelry and attempted to flee.
+He stabbed the woman 30 times, and after she died, he stole her jewellery and attempted to flee.
 The killing was witnessed by an elderly goat herder who attempted to flee to safety, but Kopylov caught up with him and stabbed him to death as well.